elastic/enterprise-search-sharepoint-server-connector/README.md

 #### `sharepoint_sync_thread_count`

-The number of threads the connector will run parallelly for fetching documents from the SharePoint server.
+The number of threads the connector will run in parallel when fetching documents from the SharePoint server.
 By default, the connector uses 5 threads.

 ```yaml
 sharepoint_sync_thread_count: 5